 - Characteristics of the Compounds of the Alkali Metals

 - Group 2 Elements: Alkali Earth Metals

 - Some Important Compounds of Sodium and Potassium

 Beryllium, Calcium and Magnesium

 Naturally occurring elements are quite rare but of extensive use to the humankind.
 One of such class of elements occurs in the second column of the periodic table.
-These chemical elements are collectively called Alkaline Earth Metals.
-Beryllium, Calcium and Magnesium are three of the six elements that fall into the category.
+These chemical elements are collectively called as the Alkaline Earth Metals.
+Beryllium, Calcium and Magnesium are three of the six elements that fall into this category.

 They react with water to form hydrogen gas and metal hydroxide and with oxygen, they form oxides.
 It will be fascinating to know more about these 3 elements and their uses and characteristics.
 So let’s learn about these elements one by one.